Bundle Brent: "Simply it"

 Bundle was very much a young woman of her times, with many of the characteristics of a "flapper".
-Drawing on terminology made popular by the It (1927 film), Bill Eversleigh, one of the characters of The Seven Dials Mystery who had a crush on her, remarked to a colleague, "Don't you know Bundle?
+Drawing on terminology made popular by "It" (1927 film), Bill Eversleigh, one of the characters of The Seven Dials Mystery who had a crush on her, remarked to a colleague, "Don't you know Bundle?
 Where have you been vegetating?
 She's simply it".
 When Bundle's father, with whom she clearly had a strong bond, observed that "you modern young people seem to have such unpleasant ideas about love-making", she attributed this to her having read The Sheik ("Desert love.
 Throw her about, etc."), the novel by Edith Maude Hull (1919) on which Rudolph Valentino's celebrated film of 1921 was based.

 Bundle owned a Hispano-Suiza car, though the model is not identified.
 On her own admission, she tended to drive too fast and some, including Lord Caterham, were “terrified” of her driving.
 On one occasion, she thought that she had run a man down, whereas in fact he had already been shot dead.
 Although her attitude to politics and politicians was somewhat ambiguous, she claimed to be a socialist and indeed was described by her father as "a red hot socialist if she’s anything at all".